OpenROV/openrov-cockpit/README.md

 # Getting started
 The fastest way to see the software running if your don't already have it installed on a robot is to follow [these](docs/DEV-HOWTO.md) instructions to get it running on your local computer.

+# Branches and Tags
+Branches:

+* Master : This is the latest code as it is being developed.
+We will do our best to make sure this is up and running through automated testing before we merge changes.
+All changes are done in seperate branches/forks and merged.

+* dev-stable: This is the latest cut from Master where we have actually run the code on a phyiscal ROV through our testing checklist.
+Be sure to read the release notes for known issues.

+* feature/[name] : These are feature branches that are being worked on by teams at OpenROV.

+* bug/[id] : These are bug branches for quick bug fixes

+Tags:

+* v[version] : These are offical releases
+* release/[named-release] : ex NewCamera2016DevImage, are specific releases that were not targeted twoards the general public.
+There may have been trade offs where the code only works in certian configurations.

 # Related Projects

 openrov-cockpit is one of several packages that are combined together to enable control of an ROV.
 Refer to the [openrov-software](https://github.com/OpenROV/openrov-software) for a list of the other packages.